ibz0q/lovelace-bg-animation/README.md

 ### Features TODO

 - Add redraw
 - Iframe transitions
-- Auto generate metadata
-  - Video/Picture Preview
-  - HTML
 - postMessage
+- Add video background package
 - Default gallery to use all, if nothing is specified.
 (Removed)
-- Add video background package
 - Serialized data passthrough to Iframe
 - Submit to HACS once beta version is mature
 - Add overlay div (Done)